unioslo/zabbix-auto-config/README.md

 ### Optional configuration (error handling)

-If `error_tolerance` number of errors occur within `error_duration` seconds, the collector is disabled.
-Source collectors do not tolerate errors by default and must opt-in to this behavior by setting `error_tolerance` and `error_duration` to non-zero values.
-If `exit_on_error` is set to `true`, the application will exit.
-Otherwise, the collector will be disabled for `disable_duration` seconds.
+If `error_tolerance` number of errors occur within `error_duration` seconds, the collector is disabled for a given duration.
+This is an opt-in feature per source collector.

+By default, source collectors are never disabled, and instead increase their update intervals using an exponential backoff strategy on each successive error.
+See the `disable_duration` option for more information.

 #### error_tolerance